luke-jordan/pluto-alpha/README.md

 The contents of these directories are described below.

 ### Functions
 All core APIs may be found in the `functions` directory.
-These APIs are listed below, with a brief description of their core operations.
+These APIs are listed below with a brief description of their operations.

-- `admin-api` (API for admin interface Functions include float, savings-heat, and user management)
+- `admin-api` (API for admin interface.
+Functions include float, saving-heat, and user management)
 - `audience-selection` (API for boost audience selection)
 - `boos-api` (API for core boost operations, e.g., boost creation, automation and redemption.
 Also includes boost admin functions)
-- `float-api` (API for float management, handles float accruals, allocations and capitalizations)
+- `float-api` (API for float management, handles float accrual, allocation and capitalization)
 - `friend-api` (API for friends feature, contains functions for friend management, e.g., friend requests and alerts)
 - `referral-api` (API for referral code management, includes functions for redeeming referral based boosts)
 - `snippet-api` (API for snippet feature, contains functions for snippet management)
 - `third-parties` (This directory contains functions that handle third party API integrations)
-- `user-activity-api` (API for user interface, e.g., functions for fetching user balance, history, pending transactions, savings heat, locking saves and general user events)
+- `user-activity-api` (API for user interface, e.g., functions for fetching user balance, history, pending transactions, savings heat, and locked saves)
 - `user-existence-api` (Contains functions for validating user existence)
 - `user-maessaging-api` (API for user message management, i.e., system notifications to user.
 Includes functions for message creation, selection and triggering)